batuhanayyildiz/todeb-graduation-project/README.md

 - Lombok
 - ModelMapper V2.4.5
 - Mapstruct V1.5.2 Final
+## Desired Requirements by Company
+1. Backend:
+- By obtaining the identity number, name-surname, monthly income and telephone information from the user, the credit score service, which is assumed to have been written before, is interacted.
+Then, credit score is obtained from the service.
+Finally, credit application result is showed to related person.(There may be two options as Approval or Rejection.)
+Rules:
+- New users can be defined in the system, existing customers can be updated or deleted.
+- If the credit score is below 500, the user will be rejected.
+(Credit result: Rejected)
+- If Credit score between 500 points and 1000 points and monthly income is below 5000 TL, the user's loan application is approved and a limit of 10,000 TL is assigned to the user.(Credit Result: Approval)
+- If the credit score is between 500 points and 1000 points and if the monthly income is above 5000 TL,the user's loan application is approved and a limit of 20,000 TL is assigned to the user.
+(Credit Result: Approval)
+- If the credit score is equal to or above 1000 points, The limit is assigned as much as the MONTHLY INCOME * CREDIT LIMIT MULTIPLIER.
+(Credit Result: Approval)
+- As a result of the conclusion of the loan, the relevant application is recorded in the database.
+Then, If so, a notification SMS will be sent to the relevant phone number.Also, the confirmation status(rejection or approval) and limit information will be sent from the endpoint.
+- A completed loan application can only be queried with an identity number
+Notes: The credit limit multiplier is 4 by default.

 ## Expected Running Procedure
 For all types, Bank = Admin<br /><br />